This year’s Seminar for Arabian Studies will take place at the British Museum from Friday 3 to Sunday 5 August 2018.

-The Call for Papers normally comes out in the Autumn, with a closing date of 28 February for the following Seminar.
+The Call for Papers normally comes out at the beginning of December, with a closing date of 28 February for the following Seminar.

 Due to programme time constraints, and the ever-increasing number of abstracts received, there is no guarantee that all papers will be accepted.
 The Steering Committee will select those abstracts that are most scholarly, with a focused statement of thesis or importance, clear aims and methodology, well-organized research data, specified sources, and coherent conclusions.
 As in previous years, the Committee will normally only accept one abstract from any given project.

 Only those papers that are actually presented at the Seminar will be considered for publication in the Proceedings of the Seminar for Arabian Studies, and they will be subject to editorial and peer review.